-SDG related indicators/Goals: The guidelines will mention all of the SDGs but will focus in particular on Goals 1, 3, 4, 5, 8, 10, 11, 16 and selected targets and indicators within these.
+SDG related indicators/Goals: The document will mention all of the SDGs but will focus in particular on Goals 1, 2, 3, 4, 5, 8, 10, 11, 16 and selected targets and indicators within these.
+Note the document will reference the internationally recommended 24 SDG indicators for migratory status disaggregation but also aims to provide guidance useful for those seeking to disaggregate data beyond these, recognising that at the national level disaggregation of many more is possible.

-Link: Not available yet, project link here in the interim: https://gmdac.iom.int/leaving-no-migrant-behind -helping-countries-report-sdg-indicators-migratory-status
+Project link: https://gmdac.iom.int/leaving-no-migrant-behind-helping-countries-report-sdg-indicators-migratory-status

-Social and Gender Statistics Section, UNSD-- Secretariat of the EG Migration Statistics
+Social and Gender Statistics Section, United Nations Statistics Division (UNSD): Secretariat of the Expert Group on Migration Statistics

-Toolkit to assess national migration data capacity (2019).
-Developed by UNSD, under the guidance of the EG on Migration Statistics, this set of questions are to be used to assess national capacity of producing reliable, timeliness and comparable statistics on international migration and to identify areas where capacity building is needed.
-Available in English and Spanish.

-Technical report on measuring migration-relevant Sustainable Development Goal indicators (Draft, 2019).
+- Toolkit to assess national migration data capacity (2019).
+Developed by UNSD, under the guidance of the Expert Group on Migration Statistics, this set of questions are to be used to assess national capacity of producing reliable, timeliness and comparable statistics on international migration and to identify areas where capacity building is needed.
+Available in English and Spanish. - Technical report on measuring migration-relevant Sustainable Development Goal indicators (Draft, 2019).
 Feedback received on this draft technical report points to the need for further development of methodologies in order to produce data disaggregated by migratory status (pending).

-Standard set of migration questions for censuses and surveys (2019).
-Prepared by UNSD, with feedback from the EG on Migration Statistics, to improve the quality and comparability of international migration statistics collected through national population censuses and sample surveys.

-Handbook on Measuring International Migration through Population Censuses (Draft, 2017).
+Technical report on measuring migration-relevant Sustainable Development Goal indicators: not available yet. - Standard set of migration questions for censuses and surveys (2019).
+Prepared by UNSD, with feedback from the EG on Migration Statistics, to improve the quality and comparability of international migration statistics collected through national population censuses and sample surveys. - Handbook on Measuring International Migration through Population Censuses (Draft, 2017).
 This handbook is subject to be updated once the Recommendations for International Migration Statistics are revised and endorsed by the Statistical Commission.
 The EG is currently working on this revision.